romuro-pauliv/Introduction-to-Assembly/Part II - Computer Organization/a4 - Logic Functions.md

 We can also use logical expressions to specify a logical function.
 Logical expressions use the dot, $+$, and overbar to represent the `AND`, `OR`, and `NOT` operations, respectively.
 For example, the output of the `AND` gate in figure below is written as $F = A \cdot B$.
 Assuming that single letters are used for logical variables, we often omit the dot and write the previous `AND` function as $F = A B$.
 Similarly, the `OR` function is written as $F = A + B$.
 The output of the `NOT` gate is expressed as $F = \bar{A}$.
 Some authors use a prime to represent the `NOT` operation as in $F = A'$ mainly because of problems with typesetting the overbar.

-> Fig 2.3 - Logical circuit to implement the 3-input majority function
+> Figure 2.3 - Logical circuit to implement the 3-input majority function

 <img align="left" src="https://github.com/romuro-pauliv/Introduction-to-Assembly/blob/main/Part%20II%20-%20Computer%20Organization/static/Logical%20circuit%20to%20implement%20the%203-input%20majority%20function.png?raw=true" width=400 alt="Logical circuit to implement the 3-input majority function"/>